;

 Is it too late for gum grafting

-Gum recession is a dental issue that worsens over time, revealing more of your tooth roots.
-If you spot your gums receding, acting promptly is key.
-The sooner the treatment, the better the results.
+Gum recession is a dental issue that worsens over time, exposing more of your tooth roots and making your teeth look longer.

 When Would You Need a Gum Graft?

-Gum grafting is a procedure that can be very beneficial for addressing receding gums.
+Gum grafting is a procedure that can be very beneficial for receding gums.
 However, not everyone with gum recession needs a gum graft.

 • Tooth Sensitivity: If you experience tooth sensitivity due to exposed roots, a gum graft can help cover these areas and increase your comfort.